-Possession, sale and manufacture of marijuana are controlled by both the state laws as well as the federal laws.
-Marijuana is put under the Schedule I substance in West Virginia which indicates that it has a high potential for abuse and bereft of any medical value.
+Possession, sale, and manufacture of marijuana are controlled by both state laws as well as federal laws.
+Marijuana is put under the Schedule I substance in West Virginia which indicates that it has a high potential for abuse and is bereft of any medical value.

 West Virginia is one of the few states where the court may allow an alternative sentence for people facing first prosecutions for cultivating marijuana.
-Any first time offender may be able to choose probation instead of a trial.
-If he successfully completes the probation, he might be free of any such charges in the criminal record.
+Any first-time offender may be able to choose probation instead of a trial.
+If he successfully completes the probation, he might be free of any such changes in the criminal record.
 But they also enforce compulsory sentencing for a minimum period if accused of selling marijuana.
-This means that the judge can sentence the defendant a mandatory minimum sentence of one year in prison.
+This means that the judge can sentence the defendant to a mandatory minimum sentence of one year in prison.

 “It’s just weed.
 It only comes from the earth.”
 These are the common arguments any defense lawyer often hears when it comes to marijuana convictions in West Virginia.

 It is true that Marijuana is a plant that can be cultivated wherever there is a small amount of green patch outside.
 It can also be grown with the aid of a growing operation indoors.
 Another fact is marijuana hangs low in the hierarchy rank of drugs for some people.